 Stromlo Forest Park is the ultimate active outdoor circuit – for cycling, mountain biking, running, walking or horse-riding.
 Bring a picnic for sustenance.
 Check out the other popular mountain bike destinations in the ACT such as Majura Pines, Isaac Ridge and Cotter Pines.

 Mount Ainslie Lookout offers an impressive and well-earned view after a trek up the mountain starting behind the Australian War Memorial.
 You might see a kangaroo or two on your walk.

 9. Platypus pursuits

 Head to Tidbinbilla Nature Reserve and explore the wetlands for an elusive platypus.
 You can watch the daily pelican feeding, take a hike, or watch the kangaroos from the playground.

 Grab your picnic supplies, friends and family and captain your own electric boat with GoBoats Canberra.
 Take a one hour cruise of Lake Burley Griffin and find out all about Canberra’s central features.
 The larger MV Southern Cross Cruises offers a range of sightseeing cruises from the Canberra Yacht Club in Yarralumla.
 In warmer months enjoy a spray from the Captain Cook Memorial Jet as you float by.

 An early start during March is the perfect time to see the Canberra Balloon Spectacular.
 All colours and sizes of hot air balloons take to the skies.
 If the wind keeps the balloons tethered to the ground, enjoy a hot breakfast and admire these massive wonders close up.
 Can't wait until March?
 You can enjoy a hot air balloon ride year round.

-12. Spring blooms at Floriade
+12. Spring blooms at the Botanic Gardens

 Play, play, play